ConveyorLabs/conveyorlabs.github.io/docs/API.md

 ```

 !!!
 Important
-The [ConveyorRouterV1](/smartcontracts/) must have approval to swap the`amountIn`of the`tokenIn`on behalf of the`recipient`, else the transaction will revert when executing the `txData`, you can get this via `body.tx.to` in the response
+The [ConveyorRouterV1](/smartcontracts/) must have approval to swap the`amountIn`of the`tokenIn`on behalf of the`msg.sender`, else the transaction will revert when executing the `txData`, you can get this via `body.tx.to` in the response
 !!!